Seahawks announce they can have full capacity crowds at Lumen Field this season

 “Can’t wait to see those 12s — can’t wait to see the 12s,” Seahawks coach Pete Carroll said last week.
 “I know they’re coming.
 I know somebody is going to be in those stands.
 Can’t wait to get you out there.”

-Under the state’s reopening protocols, fans will not be required to be vaccinated against COVID-19 to attend Seahawks games, but fans who are not vaccinated will be required to wear masks.
+Under the state’s reopening protocols, fans will not be required to be vaccinated against COVID-19 to attend Seahawks games, but the team announced that fans who are not vaccinated will be required to wear masks.

 The state’s reopening guidelines for outdoor sporting events do not require vaccination status be verified to attend a game.